I am trying to correct a travertine sealing fiasco.

 Many granites are super dense and cannot be sealed.
 The same is true of many types of marble and travertine.
 When polished,

 these stones are virtually non-absorbent, stain-proof and cannot be sealed.
-A simple way to determine if or when to seal

 If none of the above seems to match or explain the "over-sealed and thick" appearance, then I'd say you probably applied some type of topical coating that forms a film over the stone (instead of absorbing into the stone).